 The training guidance is an adapted version of the Make Me a Change Agent produced in 2015.
 It focuses on strenghtening the SBC communication and facilitation skills of community-level workers working on water, sanitation, and hygiene (WASH), agriculture, and livelihoods.
-This guidance is available also in French and Amharic.
+This guidance is available also in French, Amharic, Spanish and Portuguese.

 This website provides many useful resources on the use of the Care Group approach.
 A Care Group is a group of 10-15 volunteer, community-based educators who regularly meet together with project staff for training and supervision.
 Each volunteer is responsible for regularly visiting 10-15 of her neighbors, sharing what she has learned and facilitating behavior change at the household...